DATA-606-SUMMER-2023/Veerla_Data606/docs/Final Report.md

 ### Data Sources:
 To analyze bike sharing demand, I am using data from the Kaggle data source and the size of the data is nearly 1Gb and 17380 rows with 12 features.

-This is a link to Train data

-This is a link to Test data

 [This is a link to Train data](https://github.com/harshitssj4/Kaggle-Bike-Sharing-Demand/blob/master/train.csv)